-After Covid-19, this is now a rhetorical question for small business owners with brick and mortar stores and no website.
+After Covid-19, this is now a rhetorical question for small business owners with brick and mortar stores.

-If you thought that your brick and mortar business did not need a website before this crisis, you would need to rethink your position?
+If you thought that your brick and mortar business did not need a website before this crisis, you will need to rethink your position?

-What if you have been unprepared to pivot, to adapt, to reach, and touch your customer or clients?
-The realization that all the work you have done to build your business may be sitting on shaky ground because your customers cannot reach you.
-That’s maybe tough to accept.
+If you are not prepared to pivot, adapt, reach, and touch your customer or clients, your business will get increasingly difficult?
+The reality is that all the work you have done to build your business may be sitting on shaky ground because your customers cannot reach you.
+That’s tough to accept.

 - Your customers and potential customers can find you.
 They were looking for you during the crisis, and you were nowhere to be found.

-- It makes you look real – like a credible, modern, and maybe even the substantial business you are or want to be.
+- It makes you look real – credible, modern, and maybe even the substantial business you are or want to be.

 - You can tell the world why you are good at what you do and why you are qualified to ask for their business.